weberdak/hybrid-method/README.md

 # hybrid-method

 Calculation of membrane protein structures using isotropic and anisotropic NMR restraints.

 ## Description

 This repository details a protocol to determine the STRUCTURE AND TOPOLOGY of membrane proteins by hybridizing isotropic and anisotropic NMR restraints into XPLOR-NIH simulated annealing calculations.
+The protocol has been significantly updated from our previous versions ([Shi et. al., J. Biol.
+NMR, 2009](https://doi.org/10.1007/s10858-009-9328-9)) in incorportate new functions and force fields that have since been built into XPLOR-NIH.
+This protocol has also been designed for users who are not expert users of XPLOR-NIH and includes the following features:

 * Incorporates the new [EEFx forcefield]() and [IMMx implicit membrane model]() built into XPLOR-NIH by the Marassi Lab.
 * A [hybrid-method.py](hybrid-method.py) script containing a preset protocol and parameter set.
 This script is never modified and is instead run using a BASH configuration file.
 This allows users to perform calculations without an advanced knowledge of XPLOR-NIH.
 Although, users should eventually take the time to review the hybrid-method.py file for a better understanding of what it does.